-The need for a suitable diet
+Diet – the need for a suitable diet.

-The need to express normal behaviour
+Behaviour – the need to express normal behaviour.

-The need to be protected from pain, suffering, injury and disease
+The need to be protected from pain, suffering, injury and disease.

 Welfare worries for dogs**

-- Lack of exercise and socialisation - dogs need daily walks outside the property, and regular socialisation with people and other animals.
-This ensures they remain physically and mentally healthy.
-Yet 63 per cent of dogs do not get walked daily.
-Sixty-two per cent of dogs didn’t attend 'puppy preschool' socialisation classes.
+Lack of exercise and socialisation – Dogs need daily walks outside the property and regular socialisation with people and other animals to keep them physically and mentally healthy.
+Sixty-three per cent of dogs do not get walked daily and 62 per cent of dogs didn’t attend socialisation classes as a puppy.

-- Toxic treats - three per cent of owners feed their dogs chocolate as a treat, three per cent feed them grapes, and 17 per cent feed them cooked bones as a treat.
+Toxic treats – Three per cent of owners feed their dogs chocolate as a treat, three per cent feed them grapes and 17 per cent feed them cooked bones as a treat.

 Top tips for dog owners

 Ease your dog’s loneliness – aim to spend a little extra time with your dog, especially if it’s regularly left alone for more than four hours each day.
 You can keep your dog busy while you are out by leaving toys or food puzzles for mental stimulation.